TCP-AO/Configuration-examples/README.md

-In this section you will find examples configurations for configuring TCP-AO per vendor/implementation.
+In this section you will find examples configuration for configuring TCP-AO per vendor/implementation.